alipouw13/insurance-multi-agent/README.md

 This project is based on the [Insurance Multi-Agent Demo](https://github.com/alisoliman/insurance-multi-agent).
 It has been enhanced with **Azure AI Agent Service** integration for production-ready agentic workflows.

+We also referenced the [Content Processing Solution Accelerator](https://github.com/microsoft/content-processing-solution-accelerator) for implementing document processing and Azure Content Understanding integration.

 ## Overview

 An **Agentic AI Claims Demo** powered by advanced multi-agent systems leveraging **Azure AI Agent Service** and **Azure OpenAI (GPT-4o)**, designed to streamline and enhance the end-to-end insurance claims process.
 This implementation showcases a cutting-edge architecture where specialized AI agents collaboratively assess claims, delivering instant, transparent, and explainable recommendations directly to claims processors.
 By augmenting human decision-making, the solution significantly accelerates claim handling—reducing processing time from hours to minutes—while enhancing consistency, transparency, and customer satisfaction.